How to Choose a Hospital Bed for Home Use

 • Using a hand crank puts a strain on caregivers

-Best Semi Electric Hospital Bed: Competitor II Semi-Electric Hospital Bed by Drive Medical
+Best Semi-Electric Hospital Bed: Competitor II Semi-Electric Hospital Bed by Drive Medical

 Full Electric Hospital Beds

 The height, head, and feet adjustments are made with the push of a button on a full-electric hospital bed.
-If a patient is able to control the bed positioning, it decreases reliance on caregiver assistance and increases independence and confidence.
+If a patient can control the bed positioning, it decreases reliance on caregiver assistance and increases independence and confidence.
 If a caregiver isn’t close by, most full-electric beds have a feature that locks the bed in position so a patient can’t accidentally move it into a position that could be dangerous.

 Pros